pulibrary/ops-catchall/projects/incommon/incommon_certbot_ubuntu.md

 A server running on Ubuntu 22.04 LTS with credentials to a standard user account (belonging to the sudo group) and the ability to access the server through SSH.

 A registered domain name with DNS records pointing to the IPv4 (and optionally IPv6) address of your server.
-A domain can be obtained through any OIT.
+A domain name can be obtained through Princeton's OIT.

-The Apache web server software installed on your server and configured for your domain.
+The web server software installed on your server and configured for your domain.

 #### Configure your firewall

 Any firewall configured on your server needs to allow connections over HTTPS (in addition to HTTP and any other services/ports you require).
 This section covers enabling and configuring UFW (UncomplicatedFirewall).
 UFW is the default firewall management tool on Ubuntu.
 It operates as a easy to use front-end for iptables.

-Depending on your network you may need to work with OIT
+Depending on your network you may need to work with Princeton's OIT

 If UFW is not installed, install it now using apt.